Symbol rate: Data rate versus error rate

 Modulating a carrier increases the frequency range, or bandwidth, it occupies.
 Transmission channels are generally limited in the bandwidth they can carry.
 The bandwidth depends on the symbol (modulation) rate (not directly on the bit rate).
 As the bit rate is the product of the symbol rate and the number of bits encoded in each symbol, it is clearly advantageous to increase the latter if the former is fixed.
 However, for each additional bit encoded in a symbol, the constellation of symbols (the number of states of the carrier) doubles in size.
 This makes the states less distinct from one another which in turn makes it more difficult for the receiver to detect the symbol correctly in the presence of disturbances on the channel.

 The history of modems is the attempt at increasing the bit rate over a fixed bandwidth (and therefore a fixed maximum symbol rate), leading to increasing bits per symbol.
-For example, the V.29 specifies 4 bits per symbol, at a symbol rate of 2,400 baud, giving an effective bit rate of 9,600 bits per second.
+For example, ITU-T V.29 specifies 4 bits per symbol, at a symbol rate of 2,400 baud, giving an effective bit rate of 9,600 bits per second.